PreibischLab/STIM/README.md

 A python wrapper, stimwrap https://github.com/rajewsky-lab/stimwrap, provides an interface to extract datasets and their attributes from an N5 container created by STIM.

+## Java Code Examples

+There some example classes in the Java package that can help you getting started with STIM.